 Rebecca Hamilton - Lake Isabella, MI

-"They helped me so much and they gave me the tools I needed to manage anxiety and depression."
+"They give you the tools you need to manage anxiety and depression."

 A Unique Outpatient Program Helped Her Regain a Healthy Mental Balance

 Rebecca Hamilton of Lake Isabella was first prescribed antidepressants when she was a new mother.
 Depression ran in her family, so it was not a surprise when doctors diagnosed her with postpartum depression.
 She continued to take these medications for years afterward.